mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 When I dropped him off at his place, he asked if he could give me a hug, so we hugged for a while.
 The longing for the feelings of going on dates with him emerged again.
 For the rest of the day, I felt heartbroken that things wouldn't work out.
 In some ways, I could tell he had moved on, and I needed to catch up.

 At this point though, the logical side of me knew that I deserved someone better.
 Even though he said he’d do better about communication, he still sucked at texting.
-I tried calling him again in the middle of the week, but I could tell he didn’t sound so happy.
+I tried calling him again in the middle of the week, but I could tell he didn’t sound so happy about calling.

 Before he got out of the car, he said he'd be down to hang out again.
 I sent him an invitation to my graduation, as that probably would be the last time we’d see each other.
 He replied after a few hours: